IvanRomero03/frida-assistant/README.md

 ### Text to speech
 Implemented AWS Polly to transform text into speech for more users to use the platform.

+#### Some of the features implemented depend on Python services.
+These services are stored in this repo: [Frida Assistant Services](https://github.com/IvanRomero03/frida-assistant-services)

 # Proyect structure